disco-project/website/collections/_team/3-leo.md

     url: sdfjlkj
 ---

 Leonard Stutzer is a masters student at TU Berlin.
-He joined SNET in July 2020 and assists the project DISCO.
+He joined SNET in July 2020 and works as a research assistant for the project 'DISCO'.